A Brief Description of the Divorce Process in the State of Texas

 Sometimes the parties have reached total agreement on all relevant issues before the divorce petition is even filed.
 At the other extreme, sometimes the parties have not even seriously begun to discuss the important issues of dividing up their property and what to do about child custody, child support, child visitation, etc. If you are certain that you want a divorce, there is no need to wait until you have reached complete agreement with your spouse before filing a divorce petition.
 (Texas requires a "cooling off" period of at least sixty days between the date a divorce petition is filed and the earliest date that a judge can legally grant you a divorce.
 Most people use some or all of the required "cooling off" period to complete the negotiations in a divorce case and to get both spouses' signatures on an Agreed Final Decree of Divorce.)

 Step two.
 Service of Citation - (Delivering the divorce petition to your spouse).
 Simple fairness and common sense (as well as the law) demands that your spouse be informed that you are seeking a divorce before a divorce can be granted by a judge.
 Delivering the divorce petition to your spouse can be accomplished by hiring a constable or a private process server for a fee that starts at around $75.
-In amicable situations, instead of paying a process server to provide a copy of the divorce petition to your spouse, you or your attorney can provide a copy of the divorce petition to the spouse (in person or by mail or even as an attachment to an email) and then you can have your spouse execute a Waiver of Service or an Original Answer.
+In amicable situations, instead of paying a process server to provide a copy of the divorce petition to your spouse, you or your attorney can provide a copy of the divorce petition and a copy of the local standing orders to the spouse (in person or by mail or even as an attachment to an email) and then you can have your spouse execute a Waiver of Service or an Original Answer.
 The method of serving your spouse will be determined by you and your attorney at your initial consultation depending on your individual circumstances.
 (If you receive a divorce petition from a process server or directly from your spouse, you should contact an experienced divorce attorney immediately so that he/she can discuss your situation and review the divorce petition to decide how best to deal with it.
 If you receive a divorce petition from a process server, the paperwork will tell you how long you have to file a formal response with the court or else face potentially negative consequences.)

 You will save a lot of money by avoiding the need to get your spouse served by a process server.
 Although most process servers only charge around $75 for their services, your attorney will usually spend an extra 2-3 hours of his/her time dealing with your case if your spouse needs to be served by a process server.
 Because most attorneys charge $300 or more per hour, having to use a process server will add a lot of expense to your case.